Craig D. Button: Status of the bombs

 The four 500 lb Mk 82 bombs have not been found despite an exhaustive search involving metal detectors and ground-penetrating radar.
 The bombs were designed to survive a crash and the USAF expected to find them at the site.
 Furthermore, the aircraft's bomb racks were recovered in the wreckage, and they indicated that the bombs had not been released.
-Yet, more than four dozen witnesses reported hearing loud explosions in northern Arizona and near Telluride and Aspen, Colorado.
-However, no evidence was found to support the idea that Button released the weapons where the explosions were heard.
+More than four dozen witnesses reported hearing loud explosions in northern Arizona and near Telluride and Aspen, Colorado, but no evidence was found to support the idea that Button released the weapons where the explosions were heard.
 The Mk 82 bomb can throw fragments more than a mile (1.6 km), and the crash site was less than 4000 feet (1.2 km) from a deep alpine lake.

 In popular culture

 Button's story was the inspiration for the plotline of a USAF pilot in the West Wing episode "Noël".